LLNL/GRAPE/README.md

                             all activity in this subproject.
 GRAPE commands such as checkout, status, and commit will act across all nested subprojects in much the same way as grape manages submodules.
         --noverify          Set to prevent grape from asking for user verification before adding the subproject.
-        -v                  Set to print all git commands that are issued

 ## bundle